 - Evidence of the applicant’s academic achievement and excellence

 - The applicant’s personal experiences, commitments, and resilience, particularly as they have helped motivate the applicant’s own academic or professional interests, public/community service, or creative work

-- The applicant’s potential to shape or transform their programs, disciplines, communities, professions, or practices, as demonstrated by their effective engagement, mentorship, leadership, and/or advocacy, particularly for groups that are under-represented in higher education and the professions
+- The applicant’s potential to shape or transform their programs, disciplines, communities, professions, or practices, as demonstrated by their research, effective engagement, mentorship, leadership, and/or advocacy, particularly for groups that are under-represented in higher education and the professions